 We are pleased to present this Annual Water Quality Report.
 The main source of water for Nicholasville customers is surface water from the Kentucky River (Pool #8).
+This report is designed to inform the public about the quality of the water and services provided on a daily basis.
+Our commitment is to provide our customers with a safe, clean, and reliable supply of drinking water.
+We would like the public to be assured that we will continue to monitor, improve, and protect the water system and deliver a high quality water direct from the tap.
+We know that water is the most indispensable product in every home and we ask everyone to be conservative and help us in our efforts to protect the water source and the water system.
 Please report any activity that might jeopardize the water supply.
-The following is a summary of the system's susceptibility to contamination, which is part of the complete Source Water Assessment Plan (SWAP), and is available for inspection at the Water Treatment Plant.
-An analysis of the susceptability of the Nicholasville Utilities water supply to contamenation indicates that the susceptability is generally low.
+The following is a summary of the systems susceptibility to contamination, which is part of the complete Source Water Assessment Plan (SWAP), and is available for inspection at the Water Treatment Plant.
+An analysis of the susceptability of the Nicholasville Utilities water supply to contamination indicates that the susceptibility is generally low.